arlofonseca/fivem-parking/README.md

 - Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound.
 - Logs for specific actions are handled by ox_lib's [logger](https://overextended.dev/ox_lib/Modules/Logger/Server#liblogger) module, Discord is no longer supported.
 - Any framework support, ox_core, es_extended and qb-core are integrated by default.
-- Instead of utilizing a react + mantine interface that was used prior, the interface is managed through the ox_lib's [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module.
+- The interface is managed through the ox_lib's [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module, replacing the previous use of a React + Mantine interface.

 ## Installation